szotin/mafiaratings/plugins/obs/PlayersOverlayPlugin/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Build for prod deployment

-Run `ng build` to build the project.
+Run `ng build --base-href /obs_plugins/players-overlay-plugin` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests